OpenNewsLabs/field-guide-security-training-newsroom/drafts/org_best_practices.md

 Defend against common attacks to protect your accounts and conversations with sources.
-One common way that newsroom accounts and devices are hijacked is through “phishing” emails—emails that link to a fake login page, where you’re encouraged to enter your very real login information.
+One common way that newsroom accounts and devices are hijacked is through "phishing" emails—emails that link to a fake login page, where you’re encouraged to enter your very real login information.

 [*Learn more about phishing